xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/examples/jdbi3.md

 ## Usage

-Repositories are used as normal guice beans:
+Repositories are used as normal Guice beans:

 ```java
 @Path("/users")